HEPTACOM/heptaconnect-docs/docs/guides/playground/index.md

 The installation wizard will ask you for database credentials of your MySQL server.
 Afterwards it will setup the database.

+!!! success
-?> ✅ Great job!
+    Great job!
 You installed the SDK.
 Let's make a package now.

 ### Building your own portal